Japan Camera Hunter

 The Perar Super Triplet 28mm F/4 MC lens

 This lens has been produced after over a year of research by Miyazaki san, and he has learned a lot about how to overcome problems that he faced with previous models of the perar he produced.
-The lens will be produced in batches, the first batch being of 180 lenses.

 So, lets run through some specs for this lens for those who are interested in the technical aspects: